All You Need To Know About Cloud-Based Phone System

 4. Nextiva

-Nextiva offers a unified cloud-based communication system provider known for offering attractive features at an affordable price.
+Nextiva offers a unified cloud based communication system provider known for offering attractive features at an affordable price.
 Nextiva offers three different plans and all of them come with unlimited calling, call forwarding, voicemail to email transcription, and many more.
 The price goes down when you add users, meaning when you scale up, you will pay less per user.

 Features